MicrosoftDocs/visualstudio-docs/mac/managing-references-in-a-project.md

 In addition, Web References and native references can also be added to any project.

-## Assembly References
+## Assembly references

 Each framework within Xamarin ships with over a dozen assemblies.
-Not all of these packages are referenced in your project by default.
+Not all of these assembly packages are referenced in your project by default.

-To edit which packages that are referenced in your project, use the _Edit References_ dialog, which can be displayed by double-clicking on the References folder, or by select Edit References on its context menu actions:
+To edit packages that are referenced in your project, use the _Edit References_ dialog, which can be displayed by double-clicking on the References folder, or by select Edit References on its context menu actions:

 ![Assembly References dialog](media/projects-and-solutions-image11.png)